svencowart/kafka-docker-compose/single-node-dev-tools/README.md

 Stop the cluster with: `docker-compose down`

 ## How to enable external clients to connect
 If you are trying to connect a client that is outside of this docker network to the broker on this Kafka cluster, then edit your machine's `/etc/hosts` file.
-Add the following line to the end of the hosts file `127.0.0.1       broker`.
+Add the following two lines to the end of the hosts file `127.0.0.1       broker` and `127.0.0.1       zookeeper`.